-The Board is cognisant of the expectation that companies must, in addition to their legal obligations, make ethical and responsible decisions having regard to the reasonable expectations of their shareholders and other parties affected by these decisions.
+The Board is cognisant of the expectation that companies must, in addition to their legal obligations, make ethical and responsible decisions having regard to the reasonable expectations of their shareholders and other affected stakeholders.
 To assist in that process the Company has adopted a Corporate Code of Conduct which sets out ethical standards and a Code of Conduct to which all Directors, Executives and employees are required to adhere to whilst carrying out their duties.